rtmccune/poseidon/README.md

   brew install opencv
   ```

-To compile executables using cmake:
+After the working 'poseidon' environment and OpenCV have been installed on your system, compile the executables using cmake:

 1. Create a build directory in the desired location:
   ```bash